-Comments are stored into the group\comment column from the emaj\group table, which describes ... groups.
+Comments are stored into the group_comment column from the emaj_group table, which describes ... groups.

-4.6.4 Check the consistency of the E-Maj objects
+4.6.4 Check the consistency of the E-Maj environment

-A function is also available to check the consistency between all E-Maj objects created In the emaj schema on one side and all tables and sequences referenced in all created tables groups in the other side.
+A function is also available to check the consistency of the E-Maj environment, including a global check of the environment (orphan tables and functions In the emaj schema) and an integrity check of all created tables groups.
 This function can be called with the following SQL statement:

-SELECT \ FROM emaj.emaj\verify\all();
+SELECT FROM emaj.emaj_verify_all();